Since ages ago, the messaging on Hybrid inverters hasn't been clear. So, lets make it clear.

 Battery ready

 All Hybrid inverters are mostly battery ready due to containing more complex hardware than non Hybrid inverters.
-That hardware typically includes charge controllers, extra inputs for battery stacks and built in energy monitoring devices.
+That hardware typically includes charge controllers, extra inputs for battery modules and built in energy monitoring devices.

 They're not all what they're cracked up to be